 The pill and menstruation: what are the effects on the menstrual cycle?

-Many women take the pill as a means of contraception.
-Indeed, it is an easy-to-use contraceptive method, which can be used by a good number of women.
-At Elia, we wonder what impact this contraception has on the menstrual cycle.
+Many women take the pill for contraception.
+In fact, it's an easy-to-use contraceptive that can be used by a large number of women.
+Here at Elia, we're wondering about the impact of this contraception on the menstrual cycle.

 What is the contraceptive pill?

-The pill is a means of contraception, composed of synthetic hormones called estrogen and progestin.
-It is an effective method of contraception (99% effectiveness) if taken correctly.
-Beyond the hormones that may not be suitable for some women, this contraceptive method has the disadvantage of having to be taken every day.
+The pill is a contraceptive method, composed of synthetic hormones called estrogens and progestogens.
+It is an effective method of contraception (99% efficacy) if taken correctly.
+Apart from the hormones, which may not be suitable for some women, this contraceptive method has the disadvantage of having to be taken every day.

 As such, there are two types: